We learned how to setup Google Ads previously, now it is time for you to understand how to do Google Ads optimization!

 Your ads are only relevant if they are shown on weekdays?
 Exclude the weekend so your ads will only show on weekdays.

-You see less performance on a Tuesday morning?
-Take it out so your budget will not be spend on this weak segment.
+Do you see less performance on a Tuesday morning?
+Take it out so your budget will not be spent on this weak segment.

 You got the idea so let’s see how it goes.

 On the left-side menu, under Settings, you will see the + More option, click it then choose Ad schedule.